NTNU-VM/natronR/README.md

 # NaTron batch upload

-This is a aollection of functions to batch-upload data to [NaTron](https://wiki.vm.ntnu.no/display/INH/NaTron).
+This is a collection of functions to batch-upload data to [NaTron](https://wiki.vm.ntnu.no/display/INH/NaTron).

 All the documentation and instructions are found in the vignette called 'user-instructions'.
 First, doenload the source package from Github (remember to build vignette):